SargeyWargey/Homoothya/Story/Drafts/Chapter_15.md

 "Or scouts," my uncle said.
 His jaw was tight.
 "Looking for us."

-My father set his bow down carefully, like it might break.
+My father set his bow down carefully, as if it might break.
 "We saw their camp.
 Old, maybe three days.
 They'd stayed there, built a fire, left marks on trees."
 He paused.
 "They're looking for something.
 And they're not trying to hide."

 That night, the adults talked in voices that rose and fell like the wind.
 I lay under my blanket with Nashta curled against me, pretending to sleep, but I heard everything.